joeknock90/Single-GPU-Passthrough/README.md

 ## Common issues
 ### Black Screen on VM Activation
 1. Make sure you've removed the Spice Video and QXL video adapter on the VM
-2. This can also be caused by Code 43 on nvidia GPUs.
-See [here](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#%22Error_43:_Driver_failed_to_load%22_on_Nvidia_GPUs_passed_to_Windows_VMs) for troubleshooting that.
-3. It can be extremely helpful to SSH into the host to check if scripts have executed properly, and that the VM is running.
+2. It can be extremely helpful to SSH into the host to check if scripts have executed properly, and that the VM is running.
 Try these in this order.
 	1. SSH into the host, and manually run the start script.
 If the start script runs properly, the host monitors should go completely black, and the terminal should return you to the prompt.
 	2. If all goes well there, try running the vm manually using `sudo virsh start {vmname}`
 	3. If there is a problem here, typically the command will hang.
 That would signify a problem with the VM libvirt configuration.